awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/warm-pool-instance-lifecycle.md

 The following sections contain links to documentation that describes how to configure notification targets:

 **EventBridge rules**: To run code when Amazon EC2 Auto Scaling puts an instance into a wait state, you can create an EventBridge rule and specify a Lambda function as its target\.
 To invoke different Lambda functions based on different lifecycle notifications, you can create multiple rules and associate each rule with a specific event pattern and Lambda function\.
-For more information, see [Creating EventBridge rules for warm pool events](warm-pool-events-eventbridge-rules.md)\.
+For more information, see [Create EventBridge rules for warm pool events](warm-pool-events-eventbridge-rules.md)\.

 **Amazon SNS topics**: To receive a notification when an instance is put into a wait state, you create an Amazon SNS topic and then set up Amazon SNS message filtering to deliver lifecycle notifications differently based on a message attribute\.
 For more information, see [Receive notifications using Amazon SNS](prepare-for-lifecycle-notifications.md#sns-notifications)\.